inanna-malick/recursion.wtf/content/posts/rust_schemes_3.md

 ```
 </details>

-Let's see what this looks like when expanding  `5 - 3 * 3 + 12` into a recursive tree.
-Since it's already made up of layers, we can just dereference the boxed value.
+Let's see what expanding a boxed-pointer expression into a `RecursiveTree` looks like.
+Since it's already made up of `ExprLayer` layers, we can just dereference the boxed value using the `*` operator.

 ```rust
 let expr_tree = RecursiveTree::expand(expr, |ExprBoxed(boxed)| *boxed)